HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ```

 ##### Three most common crimes reported
 Here I wanted to display the three most common crimes committed along with the percentage that each respective crime made up of total crime.
-I started by using the WITH function to create a common table expression (CTE) to produce a temporary table called "top_three_crimes" that would select the type of crime committed as well as the corresponding count.
+I started by using the WITH function to create a common table expression (CTE) to produce a temporary result set called "top_three_crimes" that would select the type of crime committed as well as the corresponding count.

-In another query, I then selected the top three types of crimes committed and the count from the "top_three_crimes" temp table.
+In another query, I then selected the top three types of crimes committed and the count from "top_three_crimes".
 I also used the CAST and OVER functions to produce the percentage that each crime made up of total crime and also used CAST again and AS DECIMAL to round the percentages to two decimal places.

 ```
 WITH top_three_crimes AS (